 Are you a primate lover seeking to visit a destination that will satisfy your eyes and attain an unforgettable experience?
-Then visit Uganda’s Kibale National Park.
+Then visit Uganda’s Kibale National Park, a destination known for the best primate watching experience.
 This National Park is known as the “primate capital of the world” and is located in the South-western side of Uganda covering an area of 795 square kilometers.
 Kibale National Park is surrounded by four districts that is Kabarole, Kibale, Kasese and Kamwenge and was gazzeted as a forest reserve in 1932 and eventually into a National Park in 1993.

 This magnificent national Park contains one of the most beautiful and varied tracts of Tropical rain forests in Uganda.
 The Northern and central sections of this protected area are dominated by forest cover and patches of swamp and grasslands.
 Kibale is a tourist’s place to be because it offers shelter to over 70 species of mammals with at least 13 species of Primates.
 It is one of the most rewarding destinations for primate watching safaris in Uganda.